brianevans99/MyPortfolio/README.md

 ## Project Status

-This is about the 3rd re-design of my portfolio site since I've been developing with React.
-My goal each time is to make my personal website as eye-catching, lightweight and quick-loading as possible.
+Welcome to my portfolio and personal information website.
+In each release, my goal is to make it as eye-catching, lightweight and fast-loading as possible.

 ## Technologies